-- (m) Other adjustments include amounts that management believes are not representative of our operating performance (amounts in brackets represent reductions in Adjusted EBITDA and Adjusted Net Income) including our share of losses on equity method investments of \$1.8 million, \$1.3 million and \$1.0 million for the fiscal years 2019, 2018 and 2017, respectively; the amortization impact of the KKR Acquisition-related adjustments (e.g., fair value of leasehold interests) of \$0.5 million, \$0.4 million and \$(0.3) million for the fiscal years 2019, 2018 and 2017, respectively; expenses related to preparation for being an SEC registrant that were not directly attributable to our IPO and therefore not charged to equity of \$1.8 million for the fiscal year 2017; differences between the timing of expense versus cash payments related to contributions to charitable organizations of \$(1.0) million for each of the fiscal years 2018 and 2017; costs of severance and relocation of \$2.3 million, \$1.0 million and \$1.4 million, for the fiscal years 2019, 2018 and 2017, respectively; excess payroll taxes related to stock option exercises of \$0.8 million and \$1.8 million for fiscal year 2019 and 2018, respectively; and other expenses and adjustments totaling \$1.0 million, \$1.1 million and \$1.0 million for fiscal years 2019, 2018 and 2017, respectively. - (n) Amortization of the increase in carrying values of finite-lived intangible assets resulting from the application of purchase accounting to the KKR Acquisition of \$7.4 million for each of the fiscal years 2019, 2018 and 2017; and 2) Amortization of debt discounts associated with the March 2014 term loan borrowings in connection with the KKR Acquisition and, to a lesser extent, amortization of debt discounts associated with the May 2015 and February 2017 incremental First Lien Term Loan B and the November 2017 First Lien Term Loan B refinancing, aggregating to \$1.3 million, \$1.9 million and \$7.1 million of additional expense for fiscal years 2019, 2018 and 2017, respectively.
+- (m) Other adjustments include amounts that management believes are not representative of our operating performance (amounts in brackets represent reductions in Adjusted EBITDA and Adjusted Net Income) including our share of losses on equity method investments of \$1.8 million, \$1.3 million and \$1.0 million for the fiscal years 2019, 2018 and 2017, respectively; the amortization impact of the KKR Acquisition-related adjustments (e.g., fair value of leasehold interests) of \$0.5 million, \$0.4 million and \$(0.3) million for the fiscal years 2019, 2018 and 2017, respectively; the amortization impact of the the fiscal years 2019, 2018 and 2017, respectively; expenses related to preparation for being an SEC registrant that were not directly attributable to our IPO and therefore not charged to equity of \$1.8 million for the fiscal years 2017; differences between the timing of expense versus cash payments related to contributions to charitable organizations of \$(1.0) million for each of the fiscal years 2018 and 2017; costs of severance and relocation of \$2.3 million, \$1.0 million and \$1.4 million, for the fiscal years 2019, 2018 and 2017; respectively; excess payroll taxes related to stock option exercises of \$0.8 million and \$1.8 million for fiscal year 2019, and \$1.8 million for the respenses and adjustments totaling \$1.0 million, \$1.1 million and \$1.8 million for fiscal years 2019, 2018 and 2017, respectively; and other expenses and adjustments totaling \$1.0 million, \$1.1 million and \$1.0 million for fiscal years 2019, 2018 and 2017, respectively. - (n) Amortization of the increase in carrying values of finite-lived intangible assets resulting from the application of purchase accounting to the KKR Acquisition of \$7.4 million for each of the fiscal years 2019, 2018 and 2017; and 2) Amortization of debt discounts associated with the March 2014 term loan borrowings in connection with the KKR Acquisition and, to a lesser extent, amortization of debt discounts associated with the May 2015 and February 2017 incremental First Lien Term Loan B and the November 2017 First Lien Term Loan B refinancing, aggregating to \$1.3 million, \$1.9 million and \$7.1 million of additional expense for fiscal years 2019, 2018 and 2017, respectively.
 The \$7.1 million additional expense for fiscal year 2017 includes a \$3.3 million write-off of debt discounts associated with the repayment of the entire \$125.0 million second lien term loan balance. - (o) Tax benefit associated with accounting guidance adopted at the beginning of fiscal year 2017 (Accounting Standards Update 2016-09, Compensation Stock Compensation), requiring excess tax benefits related to stock option exercises to be recorded in earnings as discrete items in the reporting period in which they occur. - (p) The adjustment represents re-measuring and reassessing the net realizability of our deferred tax assets and liabilities during fiscal year 2017.
 See Note 6.
 "Income Taxes" in Part II.
 Item 8. of this Form 10-K for additional information regarding the Tax Legislation. - (q) Represents the income tax effect of the total adjustments, at our combined statutory federal and state income tax rates.